JoshMcguigan/mesozoic/sim/README.md

-# Ahora - PineTime Simulator
+# Mesozoic - PineTime Simulator

-This crate stores the Ahora / PineTime simulator.
+This crate stores the Mesozoic / PineTime simulator.